External Grants

 Forthcoming Book Chapters

 “The Reception of Geoffrey of Monmouth as Political Influence.”
 Forthcoming in Pseudo-History Among the Celtic-Speaking Peoples: Medieval Propaganda? ed.
-Ben Guy and Patrick Wadden.
+Ben Guy and Patrick Wadden (Dublin: Dublin Institute for Advanced Studies).

 “Digital Research in Medieval Celtic Studies: Successes, New Directions, and Opportunities.”
 Forthcoming in Digital Humanities Beyond Modern English, ed.
 Joseph Dexter and Pramit Chaudhuri.